theirc/airbel/src/_projects/coach-everu.md

     link:
     link_title:
     description_markdown: >-
-      We learned that video-club model could be an effective...
+      We learned that video-club model could be an effective…

       [Field